Shah-e-Alam's Roza: History

-Shah e Alam was the son of Syed Burhanuddin Qutub-ul-Alam and the great grandson of Syed Makhdoom Jahaniyan Jahangasht.
+Shah e Alam was the son of Syed Burhanuddin Qutub-ul-Alam and the great-grandson of Syed Makhdoom Jahaniyan Jahangasht.
 Attracted to the court of Ahmed Shah I, his father settled at Vatva and died there in 1452.
-Shah e Alam succeeded his father and, till his death in 1475, was the guide of Mahmud Begada's youth, and afterwards one of the most revered of Muslim religious teachers of Ahmedabad.
+Shah e Alam succeeded his father and, till his death in 1475, was a guide during Mahmud Begada's youth, and afterwards one of the most revered of Muslim religious teachers of Ahmedabad.

 In 1670, Aurangzeb assigned several villages to the Roza and its custodians, the Saiyads of Vatva.
-In 1724, Trimbak Rao Dabhade Gaekwad assigned several villages as well.
+In 1724, Trimbak Rao Dabhade Gaekwad also assigned several villages.
 In 1867, the British government in Bombay paid for repairs and upkeep of the roza.

+The Roza continues to hold religious and historical significance, and its spiritual and traditional affairs are presently overseen by Sajjada nasheen gaddi nasheen Hazrat saiyed Abdemunaf Bapumiya bukhari Bawashab, who serves as the current custodian of the shrine.

 Roza

-A group of buildings, a tomb, a mosque, and an assembly hall, enclosed by a lofty and bastioned wall, was erected in the sacred to the memory of Shah e Alam.
+A group of buildings—including a tomb, a mosque, and an assembly hall—enclosed by a lofty bastioned wall, was erected in memory of Shah e Alam.

 From the north the enclosure is entered through two handsome stone gateways.
-Within the second gate on the left is an assembly hall built by Sultan Muzaffar Shah III.
+Within the second gate, on the left, is an assembly hall built by Sultan Muzaffar Shah III.
 (1561–1572), and partly destroyed by the British in 1779 to furnish materials for the siege of the city during the First Anglo-Maratha War.
 On the right are some other buildings of which the date has not been traced.
-In front of these buildings, to the right is a reservoir, and to the left of the reservoir in the centre of the enclosure, is Shah e Alam's tomb.
+In front of these buildings is a reservoir.
+To its left, in the centre of the enclosure, stands Shah e Alam's tomb.
 This, the oldest of the buildings, is said to have been constructed soon after the saint's death in and completed in by Taj Khan Nariali, a nobleman of Mahmud Begada's court.